tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * Investigating the correlations of returns among stocks in a portfolio can help analysts properly diversify their portfolios and mitigate risk and volatility.

-  * Noncorrelated stocks in a portfolio tend to cancel out large swings in volatility; one stock may increase in price while another may decrease in price rather than all stocks increasing or all stocks decreasing.
+  * Non-correlated stocks in a portfolio tend to cancel out large swings in volatility; one stock may increase in price while another may decrease in price rather than all stocks increasing or all stocks decreasing.

 Ask if there are any questions before moving on.